 The likes of C.V.
 Raman, Rabindranath Tagore, Amartya Sen and Mother Teresa evoke but one rich, extensive and ever growing language.
-Known for its artistic and revolutionary literature, the Bengali culture has given us countless generations of poets, writers, artists, philosophers and needless to say, some outrageously beautiful women!
+Known for its artistic and revolutionary literature, the Bengali culture has given us countless generations of poets, writers, artists and philosophers!
 Let’s dive in to learn some more about this Eastern Indo-Aryan language from the land of terracotta, sandesh, roshogollas and fish.

 The what, the where, the how many